Audit activity reports in the Azure Active Directory portal

 What types of updates have been applied the users?

 How many passwords were changed?

 What has an administrator done in a directory?

 What are the groups that have been added?

 What licenses have been assigned to a group or a user?

 If you just want to review auditing data that is related to users and groups, you can find a filtered view under Audit logs in the Activity section of the Users and Groups.
 This entry point has Users and groups as preselected Activity Resource Type.

 Enterprise applications audit logs

 With application-based audit reports, you can get answers to questions such as:

-- What are the applications that have been removed?
+- What applications have been removed?